 There was a large barn that also doubled as his painting studio.
 The property had orchards and a small garden.
 The surrounding landscape offered Monet a lot of suitable places to paint.

 The family worked and built up the gardens.
-Monets fortunes also began to change.
-His art dealer Paul Durand-Ruel had great success in selling Monets paintings.
+Monets’ fortunes also began to change.
+His art dealer, Paul Durand-Ruel, successfully sold Monet paintings.

-By 1890, Monet with prosperous enough to buy the house and the surrounding buildings and land for the garden.
-Within a few years, he started also to build greenhouses and a second studio and other spacious buildings.
+By 1890, Monet was prosperous enough to buy the house and the surrounding buildings and land for the garden.
+Within a few years, he also started to build greenhouses, a second studio, and other spacious buildings.

 Later in his life, Monet developed cataracts.
 Cataracts, of course, would have affected his painting.
 He died in 1926 at the age of 86.
 He is buried in Giverny church cemetery, and he insisted that his funeral be a simple occasion, so only about 50 people attended.